TCIM: Thriving Congregations Immigration Ministry

 This is a logical step in our desire to follow and live like Christ.

 The gospel of John speaks of the God who wasn’t content to be benevolent from a distance, but who came near to “pitch his tent among us.”
 This incarnational Way is the church’s path as well.
-As God has come near to us in Christ, we choose to be engaged with our neighbors, not just those we presume are most like us, but also those whose cultural roots are different than our own.
+As God has come near to us in Christ, we choose to engage with our neighbors, not just those we presume are most like us, but also those whose cultural roots are different from our own.

 Why doesn’t ESL do overt evangelism?

 Our teachers come from a variety of backgrounds.
 The majority aren’t members of Woodland.
-For those of us who are Christians, our call is to live like Jesus as we teach and engage with our students.
-If we take our faith seriously, there should be sufficient Christian content in our lives to allow us to talk about our faith in natural ways.
+For Christians, our call is to live like Jesus as we teach and engage with our students.
+If we take our faith seriously, there should be enough Christian content in our lives to allow us to talk about it naturally.

 Plan